Learn how to get started with Cellular, Wi-Fi, LoRa, and Satellite using Blues Notecard on September 25th

 -d grant_type=client_credentials

--d client_id=your-client-id
+-d client_id=your_client_id

--d client_secret=your-client-secret
+-d client_secret=your_client_secret

 note